 Trump, Biden fight over the raging virus, climate and race

 NASHVILLE, Tenn.
-(AP) — President Donald Trump and Democratic challenger Joe Biden fought over how to tame the raging coronavirus in Thursday’s final 2020 debate.
+(AP) — President Donald Trump and Democratic challenger Joe Biden fought over how to tame the raging coronavirus in the final 2020 debate.
 They largely shelved the rancor that overshadowed their previous face-off in favor of a more substantive exchange that highlighted their vastly different approaches to solving the major domestic and foreign policy challenges facing the nation.
-With less than two weeks until the election, Trump sought to portray himself as the same outsider he first pitched to voters four years ago, arguing anew that he wasn’t a politician.
-Biden, meanwhile, argued that Trump was an incompetent leader of a country facing multiple crises and tried to connect what he saw as the president’s failures to the everyday lives of Americans.
+Trump sought to portray himself Thursday as the same outsider he first pitched to voters four years ago, arguing anew that he wasn’t a politician.
+Biden argued that Trump was an incompetent leader of a country facing multiple crises and tried to connect what he saw as the Republican president’s failures to the everyday lives of Americans.